WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ### Imaging - Research - Data Engineering
 This project helps with the current work around automated processing of images from microscopes to the High Performance Compute.
-For more details see [Imaging project](student-imaging).
+For more details see [Imaging project](student-imaging) and the [Imaging Getting Started Wiki](https://github.com/WEHI-ResearchComputing/Imaging-Getting-Started/wiki).

 ### Clinical Dashboards - Research - Data Analytics, Full-Stack Web Developer, or Data Engineering
 This project helps to setup foundational infrastructure for adding visualisation dashboards for clinically-adjacent data.
-For more details see [Clinical Dashboards project.](student-clinical-dashboards)
+For more details see [Clinical Dashboards project.](student-clinical-dashboards), the [Extract PDF Wiki](https://github.com/Clinical-Informatics-Collaborative/pdf-extraction-clinical-reports/wiki), and the [Clinical Dashboards Wiki](https://github.com/Clinical-Informatics-Collaborative/clinical_dashboards/wiki).

 ### Genomics Metadata Multiplexing - Research - Data Engineering, Full-Stack Web Developer, or Software Engineering
 This project helps to setup infrastructure to keep track of what happens to a sample once it reaches the Genomics Facility.
-For more details see [Genomics Metadata Multiplexing project.](students-genomics-metadata.md)
+For more details see [Genomics Metadata Multiplexing project.](students-genomics-metadata.md) and the [Genomics Metadata Multiplexing Wiki](https://github.com/WEHI-ResearchComputing/Genomics-Metadata-Multiplexing/wiki)

 ### BioNix - Research - Data Engineering
 This project helps with reproducibility in the field of Bioinformatics.
-For more details see [BioNix project](student-bionix).
+For more details see [BioNix project](student-bionix) and the [BioNix Getting Started Wiki](https://github.com/WEHI-ResearchComputing/BioNix-GettingStarted/wiki).

 ### Data Lakehouse / Data Commons - Research - Data Architecture
 This project aims to create a proof-of-concept for a Data Lakehouse / Data Commons at WEHI.
-For more details see [Data Lakehouse / Data Commons project](students-data-commons).
+For more details see [Data Lakehouse / Data Commons project](students-data-commons) and the [Data Commons Wiki](https://github.com/WEHI-ResearchComputing/data-commons/wiki).

 ## Potential Projects that are dependent on various factors

 ### Quantum Computing in Bioinformatics - Research - Data Analytics, Software Engineering

 This project is looking to create foundational knowledge of quantum computing in bioinformatics.
-For more details see [Quantum Computing in Bioinformatics project](students-quantum).
+For more details see [Quantum Computing in Bioinformatics project](students-quantum) and the [Quantum Computing Wiki](https://github.com/WEHI-ResearchComputing/quantum-computing/wiki).

 ### Flux - Research - Software Engineering